 Bidirectional power supplies dynamically direct power from multiple sources to different loads, some of which are also power sources at other times.

 We recently had a short-term power failure in the neighborhood due to a storm and a downed tree.
-As the outage lasted only about eight hours, it was a minor inconvenience in the bigger picture of things, but nonetheless a major reminder of how much we depend on electrical power at home as convenience and necessity.
+As the outage lasted only about eight hours, it was a minor inconvenience in the bigger picture of things, but nonetheless, a major reminder of how much we depend on electrical power at home as a convenience and necessity.

 Not surprisingly, the informal “standing in the street” discussion turned to the desirability of a residential uninterruptible power system (UPS), which ranges from about $5,000 to $15,000 installed, depending on capacity and installation issues.
-These home UPS systems (yes, saying “systems” is redundant with the UPS acronym, but everyone does it) are usually powered by a generator fueled by piped natural gas, or diesel fuel or propane in an on-site tank (Figure 1).
+These home UPS systems (yes, saying “systems” is redundant with the UPS acronym, but everyone does it) are usually powered by a generator fueled by piped natural gas, diesel fuel, or propane in an on-site tank (Figure 1).
 Some have a battery bank as well or even exclusively (supercapacitors are sometimes used instead, depending on the load characteristics and other factors).

 The generator-powered UPS is often referred to generically as a Generac system, as that vendor is the market leader in the US with about 60% of the market, while Kohler is second.
-They are not the same as a lower-cost, small, portable back-up generator which you manually connect and start when power fails.
+They are not the same as a lower-cost, small, portable backup generator which you manually connect and start when power fails.

 One of the neighbors remarked that he doesn’t understand why these consumer generator-powered UPS systems have a switchover time of about 10 seconds until they restore power.
 Commercial systems with battery backup have either no switchover time or one on the order of 10 milliseconds, depending on topology.
 After all, the UPS at the hospital usually is one which assures no power interruption.